guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Ifrit completed her 10k somewhere on the way</em>
 </div>

 We stopped somewhere midway for a late breakfast / early lunch.
 The _dhaba_ already had it's patrons by the time we entered.
 One of them was a middle aged man who sat sipping his can of beer with the helmet still on.
 During the lunch more interesting people walked into the small shop.
-One of them carried a rifle on his back and a _dao_(machette) on his waist!
+One of them carried a rifle on his back and a _dao_(machete) on his waist!
 He made polite conversation with us and the beer sipping man gave us useful time estimates.
 But our minds were preoccupied with the beer and the rifle.
 This was the first time that we were witnessing this in Arunachal and eventually it would become a common sight.
 Hunting, despite being officially banned, was still common in these parts.
 Hence the rifle.
 And beer... well, alcohol is cheap in Arunachal. :stuck_out_tongue:

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7846/47233678262_f41a539827_c.jpg" data-toggle="lightbox">